altocodenl/TODIS/readme.md

 ```

 Now, where does this data "go"?
 That's what we tackle in the next pillar.

+**DEAR READER: this treatise is in its [Hadean stage](https://en.wikipedia.org/wiki/Hadean); everything below this message has to undergo intense transformations to achieve a more stable shape.
+Below are very roughly sketched areas.
+They are quite unreadable.
+If they don't make sense to you, it's likely because they don't make sense at all, yet.**

 ### Pillar 2: single dataspace